Our Program

 methodology.

-- Focused training in primary care, multidisciplinary consultation Support
+- Focused training in primary care, multidisciplinary, oriented consultation.

 - The program's overall duration is 52 weeks with an average of 40 total